chuigda/pilang/pilang/doc/intern/gast.md

 For each node, a unique __UID__ is set.
 This is used for AST printing and debugging.

+## Extra source location info
+GAST allows extra source location info to be attached with an AST node.
+In `AST_NODE_COMMON`, there are two fields `uint16_t row` and `uint16_t col`, where you can put in your source location information.
+This is quite limited.
+If you need better machanism, see "Extending GAST structure".

+What's more, one utility function is also provided for attaching source location info:

+    void ast_attach_srcloc(ast_node_base_t*, uint16_t, uint16_t);

 ## Extra semantics info
 GAST allows extra semantics info to be attached with an AST node.
 In `AST_NODE_COMMON`, there is a `uint16_t sema_info` where you can put in